YoungDragonBoots/Trimutri-Online-Macro/README.md

 ## How to setup
-Literally just launch macro.py, if it doesn't launch make sure you have python installed, if it's still crashing please contact me on discord @aspectofthemeows
+Literally just launch macro.py, if it doesn't launch make sure you have python installed.
 <div align="center">